 Varialift (UK): The factory in France and the ARH-PT prototype are under construction, but the schedule for completing the prototype has slipped, perhaps by three years to 2022, primarily because of tenuous funding.
 Without a stronger funding stream, the future schedule is unpredictable.

-These heavy-lift airships will be competing in the worldwide airship market with the leading candidates identified in Modern Airships – Part 1, which could enter the market in the same time frame.
+The promising airships in Part 2, listed above, will be competing in the worldwide airship market with candidates identified in Modern Airships – Part 1, which potentially could enter the market in the same time frame.
 Among the new airships described in Part 1, the following advanced airships seem to be the best candidates for achieving type certification in the next five years:

 For decades, there have been many ambitious projects that intended to operate an airship as a pseudo-satellite, carrying a heavy payload while maintaining a geo-stationary position in the stratosphere on a long-duration mission (days, weeks, to a year or more).
 None were successful.
 This led NASA in 2014 to plan the 20-20-20 airship challenge: 20 km altitude, 20 hour flight, 20 kg payload.
 The challenge never occurred, but it highlighted the difficulty of developing an airship as a persistent pseudo-satellite.
 The most promising new stratospheric airship manufacturers identified in Part 2 are:

 Sceye Inc. (USA): This small firm is developing and, since 2017, has been flight testing mid-size, multi-mission stratospheric airships.
-The firm also is building a new headquarters and manufacturing facility in New Mexico.
-Plans for stratospheric communications system flight tests in 2021 have been filed with the Federal Communications Commission.
+The firm also has built a new headquarters and manufacturing facility in New Mexico.
+Short-duration stratospheric communications system flight tests were conducted in 2021.
+A long duration test should be coming soon.

 China remains an outlier after the 2015 flight of the Yuanmeng stratospheric airship developed by Beijing Aerospace Technology Co. & BeiHang.
 The current status of the Chinese stratospheric airship development program is not described in public documents.

-Among the many smaller airships identified in Part 2, the following manufacturers could have their airships flying in the early-to-mid 2020s if adequate funding becomes available.
+Among the many smaller airships identified in Part 2, the following manufacturers could have their airships flying by the mid 2020s if adequate funding becomes available.

 A-NSE (France): The firm offers a range of aerostat and small airships, several with a novel tri-lobe, variable volume hull design.
-Such aerostats are operational now, and a tri-lobe airship could be flying in the early 2020s.
+Such aerostats are operational now, and a manned tri-lobe airship could be flying later in the 2020s.

-Solar Ship (Canada): The firm’s 24-meter Caracal semi-buoyant, inflated wing airship has already flown successfully but the production version, the 24-meter Caracal, has not yet received CAA or FAA certification.
-That basic inflated wing design did not scale up successfully.
+Solar Ship (Canada): The firm’s Caracal prototype semi-buoyant, inflated wing airship has already flown successfully but the production version, the 24-meter Caracal, has not yet received CAA or FAA certification.
+That basic inflated wing design did not scale up successfully for the Wolverine.
 Hence, the larger Wolverine has been redesigned as a significantly different semi-buoyant aircraft.
-Solar Ship has not described their current development and certification schedules.
+Solar Ship has not published their current development and certification schedules.